Current Vacancies:

 Who you will work with

-You will be based in the lab group of Jason Tylianakis, but will work collaboratively with Sandra Lavorel and Dan Richards.
-The Tylianakis lab has a strong focus on understanding the impacts of environmental change on ecological communities and nature’s contributions to people.
+You will be based in the lab group of Jason Tylianakis, which has a strong focus on understanding the impacts of environmental change on species interactions and nature’s contributions to people.
 Our lab is diverse and interdisciplinary in thought and approach, and strives to cultivate an open, safe and supportive environment that values creativity, diversity, integrity and collaboration.
 We would therefore welcome applications from under-represented groups.

 Funding notes

-The 3-year PhD Scholarship provides an annual stipend of NZ$35,000 tax-free, in addition covers full university tuition fees, and the project has additional funding towards research expenses.
+The 3-year PhD Scholarship provides an annual stipend of NZ$35,000 tax-free, and in addition covers full university tuition fees, plus the project has additional funding towards reasonable research expenses.

 How you apply

-To apply, please provide a cover letter that addresses your research interests and experience, and specific directions in which you would like to see this position go.
+To apply, please email a cover letter that addresses your research interests and experience and specific directions in which you would like to see this position go.
 Please also provide a Curriculum Vitae including contact information for three referees.
 Please combine your cover letter and CV as a single pdf file (with your name in the file name).

-Applications should be emailed to [email protected] with “PhD in functional spillover” in the subject line of your email.
+Applications should be emailed to [email protected] with “PhD in eco-evo dynamics” in the subject line of your email.